-Format: 4-round Swiss in two sections, Open and Reserve.
-The Open section is the harder section and open to anybody.
-The Reserve section is limited to those under 1800.
+Format: 4-round Swiss in three sections, Open, U1800, and U1400.
 The official US Chess regular ratings are generally used.
 Unofficial US Chess regular ratings based on at least four games generally used for those with no official US Chess regular rating.
 One half point bye is available if requested before round one.

 Time Control: G/90;inc30 (ninety minutes per player with a thirty second increment each move).
 Clocks without increment capability but with delay capability use G/90;d30.
 Clocks without increment or delay capability use G/90;d0.
 Players using a clock with thirty second increment are required to notate throughout the entire game, even if one of the players has less than five minutes on their clock.
 A variation to the current US Chess rules will be used that also requires players using clocks with thirty second delay to notate the entire game.
 Click here to see the other clock rules for this tournament and how to set the popular digital clocks for this time control (including some important notes on some of the clocks).
-BRING A DIGITAL CLOCK.
-A few digital clocks are provided at this tournament but please do not always rely on the club to provide a digital clock (boards, pieces, notation sheets, and pens/pencils are provided).
+Bring a digital clock.
+Some digital clocks are provided at this tournament but please do not always rely on the club to provide a digital clock (boards, pieces, notation sheets, and pens/pencils are provided).

 Schedule: On-site registration runs from 9-9:45am.
 The rounds are scheduled for 10am and 2:45pm each day.
+Remember to set your clocks forward an hour on Sunday for the start of daylight savings time.
 Rounds 2 and 4 can be started earlier if both players agree.
 Players who have a game go long can request extra time off before the next round.

-Entry Fee: $35, $25 for PCC members.
+Entry Fee: $55, $45 for PCC members.
+Add $10 play-up fee per section you play up.
 Pay during registration with cash or check payable to Portland Chess Club.

 Rated: US Chess regular rated.
 US Chess membership is required and can be purchased during registration.
 US Chess membership rates/information/benefits.
-The OSCF is currently offering discounted regular memberships (no printed magazine) to scholastic players here.
+The OSCF is currently offering discounted regular memberships (no printed magazine) for any player under age 21 at the time of redemption here.

 Qualifiers: This tournament is a qualifier for the Challengers section of the Oregon Closed and qualifier for the OSCF State Championship